“There are storm warnings ahead...”

 In the annals of radio, I was a studio engineer at WNEW, 565 Fifth Ave (“There’s only one double-you, any-double-you, eleven-three-oh in New York,” later Bloomberg News), and by fits and starts, WBAI-FM.
 The year was 1964.
 In true Pacifica listener-sponsored style, the WBAI staff had demanded the removal of a derelict station manager.
 Resignations were tendered.
 The board fired the station manager and accepted the resignations.
 I walked uptown to WNEW and returned in six months.

-It was a weekday afternoon, and Pete Myers, the announcer on duty, pulled a piece of PSA copy out of a three ring binder, extracted the paper from its sheet protector, and shredded it into confetti, which he allowed to fall to the floor.
+WNEW’s afternoon personality, Pete Myers, pulled a piece of PSA copy out of a three ring binder, extracted the paper from its sheet protector, and shredded it into confetti, which he allowed to fall to the floor.
 The night maintenance crew would get it.
 “But aren’t you supposed to...”
 I quavered.
 Supposed to read it, I meant.
 Wasn’t there a law?
 Under the FCC Rules & Regulations of that day, the engineer could be culpable later on for any transgression of protocol that happened on his shift.
 Just in case they needed to fire someone.

 The public service announcement (free to the public, i.e. VFW bingo, Girl Scouts and Red Cross blood drives) had been a hustle for the latest Objectivist lecture series.
 Through the studio intercom, not on the air, Pete said, “This is bullshit.
 What a bunch of chiselers.
 Let ’em buy their time.”
 I nodded.